 I reported my first story when I was 7 years old and my parents took me up the street to see the fire trucks that responded to a chimney fire.
 I had a little notebook and asked the first firefighter I saw, “What happened?”
 My next question was, “Can I play on the fire truck?”
 And since he said yes, that pretty much ended the interview right there.

 Fortunately, my focus improved, and I can lay claim to more than a quarter-century of committing journalism.
 I’ve been a writer and an editor, a freelancer, and a staffer, and my work has been in print, on the air, and online.
 Whatever the medium, the ink in my blood runs true.

 The way I see it, my job as a journalist is to tell other people’s stories in the most compelling way possible.
 To find the fascinating things they know and like to tell – or maybe things they’d forgotten or were hesitant to tell – and draw them out.
 To put them into perspective and show my readers why they ought to care.
 It’s something I love doing, and I’m looking forward to doing it for you.

-Passport at the ready, I am available for assignments worldwide.
+I make my home in the Greater Boston area but, passport at the ready, I am available for assignments worldwide.